Aswin187/Movie-List/README.md

-# a simple website for ...
+# a Simple website for ...
 ## Movie details

 Simple website for movie details with